THIS WEEK IN WASHINGTON

 Security Act 9/1/2019

 This week in Washington we are writing to protect our election system.
 Senator Amy Klobuchar has shown leadership in identifying the means to solving our electoral problems in the United States.
 The ranking member of the Senate Rules Committee with oversight of federal elections, Klobuchar has introduced the "Election Security Act."
 This critical legislation can accomplish a number of goals; a) require backup paper ballots, b) provide $ 1 billion in election security grants to the states for cyber security audits and improvements, c) strengthen federal response to election security interference and d) establish accountability measures for technology vendors.
-Securing our elections is a step towards increasing the quality of our democracy and we ask that you call your Senator by state @ 202 224 3121 on the Capital switchboard.
+Securing our elections is a step towards increasing the quality of our democracy and we ask that you call your Senator by state @ 202 224 3121 on the Capitol switchboard.

 This week in Washington we are writing to protect Planned Parenthood.
 In recent days the organization was compelled to withdraw from the Title X family planning program.
 This 50 year old program provides testing for sexually transmitted disease, birth control and screenings for cancer and additional health care services for young Americans.
 In addition this program covers people without insurance and the underinsured.
 The Gag rule enacted by the Department of Health and Human Services makes it unlawful for doctors, nurses and health care professionals to discuss abortions with patients.
 We ask the head of the DHHS to revoke the gag rule.
 Call the Administration today at 202 690 7000.